twindle-co/twindle/CONTRIBUTING.md

 ## Contributing through Issues

 - Make sure that there is not similiar issue available already, if so please comment any other similiar issue there itself

+## Contributing in firstpr folder

+- Make sure to use lowercase letters while naming your files.

 - No harsh language allowed.
 - Do not hesitate to ask questions.